ministryofjustice/prisoner-offender-search/README.md

 In all of the above the application should use the host network to communicate with `localstack` since AWS Client will try to read messages from localhost rather than the `localstack` network.
 ### Experimenting with messages

-There are two handy scripts to add messages to the queue with data that matches either the T3 test environment or data in the test Docker version of the apps
+There are two handy scripts to add messages to the queue with data that matches either the dev environment or data in the test Docker version of the apps

 Purging a local queue
 ```bash